Skip to Main Content

 Ultrasound for Dogs & Cats: What Pet Owners Need to Know

-If your dog or cat needs an ultrasound, you're likely going to have several questions.
-To put your mind at ease, our vets in Grants Pass explain the different types of ultrasounds for pets and why your veterinarian may recommend an ultrasound for your cat or dog.
+If your pet needs an ultrasound, you're likely going to have several questions about the procedure.
+To put your mind at ease, our vets in Grants Pass take today's post to the different types of ultrasounds for pets and why your veterinarian may recommend an ultrasound for your cat or dog.

 Veterinary ultrasounds are fast, non-invasive and can be used to evaluate or diagnose numerous issues with your pet's internal organs, or to check the status of your pet's pregnancy.